cocomore/drupal8-boilerplate/README.md

 --------

 * Define a project workflow about how to build, develop and deploy drupal8 based projects.
+* Define different configuration for each environment.
 * Use docker and docker group to define a set of containers.
 * Use a main tool to update drupal8 projects, set the group of containers, define differents branches origin for web servers, etc...
 * Hide the complexity of integrated tools, like bowline, drush, our own set of drupal8 tools.

 How to install
 --------------
-####How can I start a new project using the Cocomore distribution for D8?
+####How can I start a new project locally using the Cocomore distribution for D8?

 Once that you have cloned this project under your workspace follow the next points for setup your new project using this boilerplate.

- - Configure the file **docroot/profiles/cocomore/setup.conf** with the credentials of your database and your database name.
+ - First you have to configure your drupal settings for your local environment.
+Just edit the **setup.conf** file under the directory **docroot/conf/local/setup.conf** with the credentials of your database and your database name.
- - Run: `bash docroot/scripts/setup.sh`
+ - Run the setup script: `bash docroot/scripts/setup.sh`
  - Generate an hash_salt code and place it in your settings.php.
 For example:   `$settings['hash_salt']='9b9ed92ece0dec4ea1d087a3037505186fd995c9';`
  - Configure your vhost for pointing at the directory "docroot/htdocs".
  - Now you have installed your new Drupal site, access to it and start developing your project.